Stained Glass Window Cookies

 - 1 cup sweetened flaked coconut

-- In a large saucepan, melt butter and chocolate chips over low heat, stirring constantly.
+- In a large saucepan over low heat, melt butter and chocolate chips, stirring constantly.
 Remove saucepan from heat and stir in vanilla and walnuts.
-Cool mixture about 15 minutes, until cool but not to the point of hardening.
+Cool mixture 8 to 10 minutes, or until cool but not to the point of hardening.

 - Fold in marshmallows and stir until well coated.
 Spoon half the mixture lengthwise down the center of an 18-inch piece of wax paper.
 Shape into a 12- x 2-inch log and place at one edge of wax paper.
 Sprinkle 1/2 cup coconut over remainder of wax paper.

-- Chill until firm, at least 2 hours or overnight.
-Unwrap each log and cut into 1/4-inch slices.
+- Refrigerate until firm (At least 2 hours or overnight).
+Unwrap each log and cut into 1/4-inch slices; serve.